OlivettaDataGarden/dg-the-datagarden/README.rst

     TheDataGardenRegionalDataModel : Demographics : (count=0)

 This creates a country object ``nl`` for the Netherlands, which serves as your gateway to all Netherlands-related data and its regional subdivisions.
-For more details about country objects, refer to the :doc:`country` documentation.

 In this getting started section we will work with a demographics object retrieved from the `nl` country object.
 As shown in the example, the ``nl_demographics`` object can be retrieved by simply calling the `demographics`